 These guidelines are intended to provide our community partners (both individuals and organizations) with a general understanding regarding fundraising rules and regulations along with the scope of support that UWF’s Gift Services staff can provide for community partner fundraising events.
 These guidelines apply to all community partners who desire to hold an event where the resulting funds will be donated to UWF for the benefit of and to support the mission of UW–Madison, its affiliates, or UW Health (including UW Carbone Cancer Center).

-This is an overview of the policies related to One Alumni Place and the use of the space.
-All uses of the space must align with campuswide advancement priorities.
+This is an overview of the policies related to One Alumni Place, Alumni Park, and the use of the space.